jido/Arcadam/README.md

 signs ".".

 For simplicity the processor only looks at the first character of the
-line: ">", "." and whitespace prevent the paragraph from becoming a code block.
+line: ">", "." and whitespace prevent the next paragraph from becoming a code block.

-Block delimiters can only be indented with whitespace.

 Other blocks: